muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 `Trusting period - Amnesia trial period - Gossip safety margin`

-With reference to the honest nodes, C1 and C2, in the schematic, C2 will not PRECOMMIT an earlier round, but it is likely, if a node in C1 were to recieve +2/3 PREVOTE's or PRECOMMIT's for a higher round, that it would remove the lock and PREVOTE and PRECOMMIT for the later round.
+With reference to the honest nodes, C1 and C2, in the schematic, C2 will not PRECOMMIT an earlier round, but it is likely, if a node in C1 were to receive +2/3 PREVOTE's or PRECOMMIT's for a higher round, that it would remove the lock and PREVOTE and PRECOMMIT for the later round.
 Therefore, unfortunately it is not a case of simply punishing all nodes that have double voted in the `PotentialAmnesiaEvidence`.

-Instead we use the Proof of Lock Change (PoLC) referred to in the [consensus spec](https://github.com/tendermint/spec/blob/master/spec/consensus/consensus.md#terms).
-When an honest node votes again for a later round, in very rare cases, it will generate the PoLC and store it in the evidence reactor for a time equal to the `Trusting Period`
+Instead we use the Proof of Lock Change (PoLC) referred to in the [consensus spec](https://github.com/tendermint/spec /blob/master/spec/consensus/consensus.md#terms).
+When an honest node votes again for a different block in a later round , in very rare cases, it will generate the PoLC and store it in the evidence reactor for a time equal to the `Trusting Period`

 ```
 type ProofOfLockChange struct {